wp-plugins/agp-font-awesome-collection/readme.txt

 = How to use the Font Awesome Icons in the WordPress menu =

 At first, You must enable "Menu Icons" module on the plugin settings page in the Admin Panel.
-Then go to the Appearance > Menus, select necessary menu.
+Then go to the Appearance > Menus and select necessary menu.
 For each menu item you can find additional drop-down list with the FA icons.

 = (For Developers) How to add "Dropdown list" shortcode =